The fundamentals of Thriving Life NVC (Nonviolent Communication, also known as Compassionate Communication) are based on the following principles.

 - genuinely value and consider (“respect”) others’ well-being, remembering that they are ultimately responsible for their own thriving (once they reach adulthood)

-- experience our feelings as they’re happening without avoiding, denying, numbing out, going unconscious, being overwhelmed, or being “captured” by them
+- experience our body sensations and feelings as they’re happening without avoiding, denying, numbing out, going unconscious, being “captured,” or being overwhelmed by them

 - identify our Life-Needs

 - meet our Life-Needs, including identifying effective inner-world strategies (e.g., learning how to generate the experience of met Life-Needs through memory or imagination, which I call “basking” or “self-sourcing”) as well as effective outer-world strategies (e.g., making genuine requests of other people and/or engaging with resources, places, circumstances, and/or events)